Sandy Hook Bike Path

 Description:

-The Sandy Hook bike path opened in 2004.
+The Sandy Hook bike path opened in 2004 and was extended in the spring of 2009.
 It runs the length of the Sandy Hook penninsula, giving views of both the bay and beaches and across the bay to Manhattan and Long Island.
 There are unique flora and fauna, a picturesque lighthouse, respites from the sun and heat through small woodsy segments, and interesting old military installations.

 Length: